lrchnnng/forestfest/README.md

 * To promote featured artists for the event
 * Encourage the user to sign up to the newsletter

-First Time and Recurring User goals:
-* Easily find the price of the tickets
-* Clearly see the dates of the event
-* View the line up of the event
-* Sign up to the newsletter
-* Navigate to social media pages for more information and images

 ### Website Sections:
 1. Home/Landing Page
 2. Line Up - A short introduction to some featured artists